-- Remain enrolled in CWELCC for the remainder of the current CWELCC agreement (this means until March 31, 2026) - Spend the Start-up Grant funding from the date the service agreement between the licensee and the CMSM/DSSAB is executed to December 31, 2026; and - Prioritize the creation of and access to new licensed full-day child care spaces for children 0 to 4 years old in communities with vulnerable children and children from diverse populations, including, but not limited to, children living in low-income families, children with disabilities and children needing enhanced or individual supports, Indigenous children, Black and other racialized children, children of newcomers to Canada, and official language minorities.
+- Participate in the CWELCC system for at least 7 years after opening the new child care spaces (that is, from the first day of operation). - Spend the Start-up Grant funding from the date the service agreement between the licensee and the CMSM/DSSAB is executed to December 31, 2026. - Prioritize the creation of and access to new licensed full-day child care spaces for children 0 to 4 years old in communities with vulnerable children and children from diverse populations, including, but not limited to, children living in low-income families, children with disabilities and children needing enhanced or individual supports, Indigenous children, Black and other racialized children, children of newcomers to Canada, and official language minorities.